-The weight of a machine is an important consideration, as the heavier it is, the more stable it becomes in use and it will be affected by vibration to a much lesser extent.
-It also provides a good indication of the quality of the internal components used during the manufacture and unless a portable machine is required for site use, a cast iron table saw is much better for supporting large sheets or heavy, solid timbers.
+The weight of a machine is an important consideration.
+The heavier it is, the more stable the machine becomes in use and vibration will be kept to a minimum.
+It also provides a good indication of the quality of the internal components used during the manufacture.
+Unless a portable machine is required for site use, a cast iron table saw is far better for supporting large sheets or heavy, solid timbers.

 Whichever machine is eventually chosen, the table is the main support and datum for the timber being sawn.
 It should be smooth, flat and strong.
-With the exception of the very lightest, portable Hobby saw with an extruded aluminium table, all the other Axminster saws have finely ground, cast iron tables that provide an accurate surface for your work, as well as providing additional mass to damp out vibrations.
+With the exception of the very lightest, portable Hobby Series BTS10ST saw with an extruded aluminium table, all the other Axminster saws have finely ground, cast iron tables.
+These provide an accurate surface for your work, as well as providing additional mass to damp out vibrations.

 Blade Rise, Fall and Tilt